 - At sea level, water boils at 212°F. With a 15 PSI (pounds per square inch) pressure cap, water boils at 257°F, the maximum operating temperature of engines.

-This process serves two functions.
+This process serves three functions:

-First, it allows the engine to run at an efficient temperature, negating the potential dangers of boiling the coolant.
+- It allows the engine to run at an efficient temperature, negating the potential dangers of boiling the coolant.

-Second, the higher the coolant temperature, the more heat the coolant system transfers.
+- The higher the coolant temperature, the more heat the coolant system transfers.
 The transferred heat is proportional to the temperature difference between the coolant and outside air.

 What Happens If Radiator Cap Pressure Is Too High?